isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

-Another parameter called ``update-ddns``, when ``true``, instructs the server to queue a request to ``kea-dhcp-ddns`` to remove DNS entries after the lease is successfully deleted if:
+Another parameter called ``update-ddns``, when ``true``, instructs the server to queue a request to :iscman:`kea-dhcp-ddns` to remove DNS entries after the lease is successfully deleted if:

 - DDNS updating is enabled (i.e. ``"dhcp-ddns":{ "enable-updates": true }``).